clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/telemetry-enable.rst

 Disable Telemetry
 *****************

-To disable the telemetry daemon, run the following command:
+To disable both of the telemetry daemons, run the following command:

 .. code-block:: bash